doombubbles/rogue-remix/LATEST.md

-- Recompiled for BTD6 v51
+- Removed the no longer needed fix for Battlefield Commission interacting with Main Character now that it was causing issues